Roasted Tofu Veggie Bowl with Creamy Sunflower Sauce

 How to make this recipe

-1. Drain and press the tofu for 20-30 minutes to remove excess moisture.
+1. Press the tofu: Drain and press the tofu for 20-30 minutes to remove excess moisture.
+If needed, cook the rice and set aside.

-5. In a bowl, whisk together the soy sauce, maple syrup, sesame oil, garlic paste, ginger paste, salt, and pepper to make the tofu marinade.
+3. Marinate the tofu: Whisk together the soy sauce, maple syrup, sesame oil, garlic paste, ginger paste, salt, and pepper.
+Cut the tofu into cubes, toss with the marinade, and let sit for 20-30 minutes.

-7. Arrange the marinated tofu on the second baking sheet in a single layer.
+4. Bake everything: Arrange the tofu on the second baking sheet in a single layer.
+Roast the vegetables for 25-30 minutes and bake the tofu for 20-25 minutes, until golden and crisp.

-9. While they bake, whisk together the sunflower seed butter, soy sauce, maple syrup, rice vinegar, garlic, ginger, and water to make the sauce, adjusting the thickness with more water or sunflower seed butter as needed.
+5. Make the sauce: Whisk together the sunflower butter, soy sauce, maple syrup, rice vinegar, garlic, ginger, and water until smooth.
+Adjust the consistency with additional water as needed.

-10. Assemble the bowls with rice, roasted veggies, and baked tofu, then drizzle generously with the sunflower sauce and garnish with fresh cilantro.
+6. Assemble the bowls: Divide the rice among bowls and top with the roasted vegetables and tofu.
+Drizzle with the sunflower sauce and garnish with fresh cilantro before serving.

 FAQ